Beee4life/acf-city-selector/README.md

 * with the Gutenberg editor (and don't hold your breath either, I hate it)

 Sometimes the loading of states/cities, takes a few seconds...
 Don't know why...
-This is very random and unpredictable.
+This seems to be very random and unpredictable.

+The plugin's admin pages are not properly styled for mobile (yet).

 <a name="todo"></a>
 ### TODO

 - [X] Select which fields to use; all, country + state or country + city or state city
+- [ ] Remove table around output in preview/search (admin)
 - [ ] Add select2 to dropdowns

 <a name="credit"></a>